AyoubMNINA/Siesta-Smart/README.md

 # Siesta Smart PMS (AIaaS)
 Introduction

-Welcome to Siesta_Smart_Project!
+Welcome to Siesta_Smart PMS Project!
 This project is designed to be an in-house software for a 2-Way Property Management System (2-Way PMS) optimized with Artificial Intelligence (AI) technologies.
 Our goal is to enhance the efficiency and effectiveness of property management through advanced technology solutions.

 Features